domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Space and time are symbolic tools of the human consciousness for relating matter and symbolic meaning.

+Correlation does not imply causation.

 Categorical imperative: "Act only according to that maxim whereby you [would], at the same time, will that it [] become a universal law."
 (Paraphrased: Act in such a way that the maxim of your action would become a universal law.)

+Categorical imperative: Always act so that you can will the rule of your action to be a universal law.
+(Always act so you can will the rule of your action into universal law.)

+## Søren Kierkegaard, Danish Theologian and Philosopher
+I know that God exists, but I will act as if (S)He doesn't.

 ## Jacques Lacan, French Psychoanalyst
 The world is a fantasy through which thought sustains itself.